 The majority of deaf children are educated at mainstream schools, with the minority at Specialist schools.

 At a mainstream school, the deaf child will be one of a very small number (5-20) across all of the year groups at the school.
-This massively reduces the number of peers who have a shared life experience.
-Which can then in turn lead to social isolation.
+This massively reduces the number of peers who have shared life experiences, which can then, in turn, lead to social isolation.

 A research paper by Nunes, Pretzlik and Olsson entitled Deaf children’s social relationships in mainstream schools examined the experiences of deaf people in both mainstream and specialist settings.